 All awards to employees and outside directors under the 2025 Stock Incentive Plan are made at the discretion of the committee.
 Therefore, the future benefits and amounts that will be received or allocated to such individuals under the 2025 Stock Incentive Plan are not determinable at this time.
-No awards have been made under the 2025 Stock Incentive Plan that are contingent upon approval of the 2025 Stock Incentive Plan by the shareholders.
+No awards have been made under the 2025 Stock Incentive Plan by the shareholders.